Art and Design KS2: Product Design

 Have the children evaluate their work according to the set of specifications they develop and discuss how they could improve on the design.

-These films meet and extend the current national curriculum requirements for art and design at KS1 and KS2 in England, Wales and Northern Ireland and 2nd Level in Scotland.
+This short film meets and extends the current national curriculum requirements for art and design at KS1 and KS2 in England, Wales and Northern Ireland and at 2nd Level in Scotland.

-The films and lesson ideas will engage, inspire and challenge your children to explore their own ideas and produce creative work.
+The film and lesson ideas will engage, inspire and challenge your pupils to explore their own ideas and produce creative work.

-The films introduce children to high quality skills and knowledge in art and design.
+The short film introduces children to high quality skills and knowledge in art and design.

-The challenges set support children in becoming proficient in techniques including, but not limited to, drawing, painting and sculpture.
+The challenge set supports children in becoming proficient in techniques including, but not limited to, drawing, painting and sculpture.

-Through the films, the children will be introduced to and inspired by a range of artists, craftspeople and designers, they will experiment, invent and create work that links to the work of professional creatives.
+Through this series of short films, pupils will be introduced to and inspired by a range of artists, craftspeople and designers, they will experiment, invent and create work that links to the work of professional creatives.